kyma-project/kyma/docs/04-operation-guides/troubleshooting/sec-01-certificates-gardener.md

 If any of these issues appears, follow these steps:

-1. Check the status of the Certificate resource:
+1. Check the status of the Certificate CR:

     ```bash
     kubectl get certificates.cert.gardener.cloud --all-namespaces